Slicer/Slicer/Docs/user_guide/modules/markups.md

 - Plane size can be changed using handles on the corners and edges of the plane.
 - Left-click-and-drag on interaction handles to change the plane size.
 - Resizing a plane will change the size mode to "absolute", preventing changes in the control points from affecting the plane size.
-- Plane type and size mode can be changed from the "Plane settings" section of the markups module.
+- Plane type and size mode can be changed from the "Plane settings" section of the Markups module.

 ### Edit ROI markups